 Could Earth’s fever be natural?
 The answer to this question is very clear: the heating of the Earth is caused by industrial pollution.
 In fact, the best estimate of the industrial-caused component is 100% (with approximate range 70-130%).
 Natural ups and downs of climate over the record are equally likely to have caused cooling than warming, in isolation from the pollution-induced effects.

 Global heating is mostly due to the fossil fuel industry: carbon dioxide (CO2) and many other pollutants are released into the atmosphere in the extraction, refining and burning of coal, oil and fossil methane gas.
 Industrial agriculture and the chemical industry are also responsible to different degrees.
-Fossil fuel emissions have skyrocketed in recent decades: doubled since 1975, and up by a factor of 5 since 1950.
+Fossil fuel emissions have skyrocketed in recent decades: doubling since 1975, and increasing by a factor of 6 since 1950.

 Carbon dioxide has a very long lifetime within the atmosphere.
 A sizable fraction of the extra CO2 put into the air by the fossil fuel industry will still be present tens of thousands of years from now.
 Dozens, even hundreds of future generations will be affected by the pollution of the current Industrial Era.